 When using the second method we will Paste transpose and keep the values referenced from the original cells.

-Paste Transposed and keep reference in Excel using Find And Replace!
+How to transpose excel data and keep reference in using Find And Replace!

 To transpose and keep formula references in Excel just follow these 5 Simple Steps: